soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 And neither `Either a` or `Either b` are *saturated*, so this won't type check.
-For the same reason if we'll try to substitute `f` with, say, `Int`, we'll get:
+For the same reason, if we'll try to substitute `f` with, say, `Int`, we'll get:

 ```hs
 fmap :: (a -> b) -> Int a -> Int b